COVID-19 in Cecil County: Info, closings, cancellations & helpful hints

 Rising Sun, Perryville, and Elkton town halls are closed but some operations are still available including permits, paying water and sewer bills and other interaction.

 Likewise Port Deposit town hall is also closed to walk-in visits from the public.
-To contact a specific department go to www.elkton.org or portdeposit.org
+To contact a specific department go to www.elkton.org, portdeposit.org, perryvillemd.org or risingsunmd.org

 Perryville’s town hall is now completely closed on Fridays.